samudsan/Selenium-UI-Automation-Framework/README.md

 # Selenium-UI-Automation-Framework

-This repo contains a well written web UI Automation Framewoek build in with below tools and technologies,
+This repo contains a well written web UI Automation Framework build in with below tools and technologies.

 1. java :  as main programming language
 2. Selenium: for web automation.